Turbidity Meter / Turbidity Sensor Frequently Asked Questions (FAQ)

 How do you calibrate a turbidity meter?

 Calibrating a turbidity meter can be done in three different ways with a transmitter.
-The first type is called manual calibration.
+The first method is called manual calibration.
 This is the fastest but lowest level of calibration.
 The user can change the offset and the slope, and a measuring value is calculated and displayed.

 The second type is called multi-point calibration.
 This type of calibration achieves the best linearity for the process being measured.
 Two, three, four and five point calibrations can be performed – typically off-line with an uninstalled sensor.